apache/freemarker-docgen/README.md

 When `pagefindBasedSearch` is `true`, Node.js has to be available where Docgen generates its output (the HTML-s), and not just when building Docgen itself!
 That's because Pagefind indexing depends on Node.js.

-\[TODO]:
-- TOC hierarchy of pages aren't correctly detected
-- Lower `data-pagefind-weight` for the marked sections (typically for Version History, Alphabetical Index)

 ## Releasing a new Docgen version